caasmo/restinpieces-sqlite-backup/README.md

     -   **Recommended for most production systems.**
     -   Databases with high, unpredictable, or 24/7 write workloads.
     -   When application availability is more important than raw backup speed.

+### `vacuum`

+This strategy uses the `VACUUM INTO` command to create the backup.

+-   **Pros:**
+    -   **Fast:** It's the quickest way to get a backup.
+    -   **Defragmented:** The resulting backup file is clean and unfragmented, making it slightly smaller and faster to restore.
+-   **Cons:**
+    -   **Locks Writers:** This is the major drawback.
+It places a read lock on the source database, **blocking all write operations** for the entire duration of the backup.
+-   **When to use it:**
+    -   Databases with low write activity.
+    -   During scheduled maintenance or predictable off-peak hours where a brief write-pause is acceptable.
+    -   When you need a defragmented copy for analytical purposes.

 ### Configuration Parameters